epicodus-curriculum/react-full-stack/0c_making_epicodus_an_inclusive_place.md

 ### [Reflective Assignments](#reflective-assignments)

 For each DEI lesson, there is a corresponding reflective assignment in which we give you a prompt and ask you to write a short, reflective response to it.
-There’s no length requirement for these reflections.
+There's no length requirement for these reflections.
 Rather, the goal is to give you an opportunity to reflect and engage with important DEI topics by yourself — so, write as little or as much as you feel inspired to.
 Completing these assignments is optional, but highly encouraged.
 You can learn more about writing reflections [in this lesson](https://www.learnhowtoprogram.com/introduction-to-programming/getting-started-at-epicodus/dei-reflective-assignments).

 At Epicodus, learning about diversity, equity, and inclusion is an important part of our curriculum and we ask all students to take it as seriously as learning how to code.